← All US Sales Tax Rates

 Why Reverse Sales Tax Calculation Matters

-Receipts, invoices, and marketplace payouts usually show only the tax-included total β€” not the pre-tax price.
-Reversing the calculation matters for bookkeeping (separating revenue from tax collected), expense reports (reimbursing only the pre-tax cost), and price comparisons (checking what an item actually costs before Delaware's tax is applied).
-Because dividing by (1 + rate) is not the same as simply subtracting the rate from the total, doing this by hand is a common source of errors β€” the calculator above handles it exactly.
+Receipts and marketplace payouts usually show only the tax-included total, so separating revenue from tax collected β€” for bookkeeping, expense reports, or checking what an item costs before Delaware's tax is applied β€” means working backward from that total.
+Dividing by (1 + rate) isn't the same as subtracting the rate, which is why the calculator above handles it exactly.

 History & Rate Breakdown